Speech-Language Pathology and Audiology, Bachelor of Arts

 Speech-Language Pathologists are professionals who assess, diagnose, treat, and help to prevent disorders related to speech, language, cognitive-communication, voice, swallowing, and fluency.
 Audiologists are professionals who diagnose, treat and help prevent hearing and balance problems.
 Both professions require a graduate degree for entry into the respective fields.

-You can prepare for careers in this exciting field through the Bachelor of Arts degree program in Speech-Language Pathology and Audiology in St. John's College of Liberal Arts and Sciences on both the Queens and Staten Island campuses.
-Through this 126-credit degree program, students will gain an understanding of the process of human development and communication and how these processes can become impaired.
-They also learn many of the skills necessary to become accomplished speech professionals.
+You can prepare for further education in these exciting fields through the Bachelor of Arts degree program in Speech-Language Pathology and Audiology, which can be completed on both the St. John's Queens and Staten Island campuses.
+Through this 120-credit degree program, you will gain an understanding of the process of human development and communication and how these processes can become impaired.

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission online.
 Or contact us directly at the campus of your choice: